7 Day Guitar Practice Routine #3 - Arpeggios

 The V and VII

-The 5th chord/arpeggio of any key is a Dominant 7th.
-It’s just a Major chord with a flat 7th added.
+Remember, the 5th chord/arpeggio of any key is a Dominant 7th.
+To clarify, it’s just a Major chord with a flat 7th added.
 In the Key of C Major, the V chord is G7.
+These dom7 guitar arpeggios feel a lot like pentatonic scales.

 G7 behind the (A) string root: